Tamagotchi sales have not been this high since the 1990s The new-wave of nostalgia has not even spared the little Japanese eggs

 i went to the first london tamagotchi meet up today!! it was so much fun pic.twitter.com/izHEGjgA88

-The new Tamagotchi arrived at the perfect time for a perfect generation.
-As Priya Jadeja, the brand manager of the game, said, after the 2019 relaunch, they expected that most of the sales would be driven by nostalgia, but that wasn’t entirely the case.
-Jadeja noticed a significant increase in sales among younger audiences who had never experienced such a device before.
-The Tamagotchi has now evolved from a game to a device, as the new version launched in 2023 is a wearable, fully living up to its name: a Japanese play on words between "tamago", which means egg, and "uotchi", wristwatch.
-With a touchscreen LED display, ultra-clear graphics, and vibrant colors, the 2024 version of the game is a far cry from the original 8-bit graphics.
-Nevertheless, the craze has already started on social media.
+A precursor to Labubu, the new Tamagotchi arrived at the perfect time for the perfect generation.
+As Priya Jadeja, the game’s brand manager, explained, after the 2019 relaunch they expected most sales to come from nostalgia, but that wasn’t entirely the case.
+Jadeja noticed a remarkable increase in sales among younger kids, who had never owned such a device before.
+Internationalization has also become a decisive factor: 49% of buyers are in Japan, but the United States already accounts for 33% of demand, while Europe represents 16% and the rest of Asia just 2%.
+Tamagotchi has now evolved from a toy into a device, especially since the 2023 version was launched as a wearable, living up to its name: a Japanese wordplay between “tamago” (egg) and “uotchi” (watch).
+With a touchscreen LED display, ultra-high-definition graphics, and bright colors, the 2024 version is a far cry from the original 8-bit graphics.
+Yet the craze has already taken over social media.

-The Tamagotchi revival has had a significant impact on social media, where the hashtag #Tamagotchi has accumulated millions of views on platforms like TikTok and X, with 788.4K monthly searches worldwide.
-Users share videos and photos of their experiences with the game, from strategies on how to take care of their virtual pets to aesthetic customizations of the device itself.
-This digital resurgence has helped create a global community of fans, bringing together different generations through both nostalgia and innovation.
-The new versions of the Tamagotchi offer advanced features such as online connectivity and access to the Tamaverse—the metaverse dedicated to the game—allowing users to interact with each other in ways previously unimaginable.
+The Tamagotchi revival has had a significant impact on social media, where the hashtag #Tamagotchi has racked up millions of views on platforms like TikTok and X, with 788.4K monthly searches worldwide.
+Users share videos and photos of their experiences with the game, from strategies to take care of their virtual pet to aesthetic customizations of the device itself.
+This digital renaissance has helped create a global community of fans, connecting different generations through nostalgia and innovation.
+The latest Tamagotchi versions now include advanced features like online connectivity and access to the Tamaverse – the metaverse dedicated to the game – allowing users to interact in ways that were once unimaginable.

-Today, the Tamagotchi is not just a game but also a fashion accessory that has found its place in contemporary trends.
-Many fans have started using the Tamagotchi as a decorative element for bags and backpacks, blending nostalgia and style.
-This practice reflects the current trend of "birkinification", where luxury brand bags are hyper-personalized with figurines, pearls, and various "kawaii" items.
+Today, Tamagotchi is not just a game but also a fashion accessory that has found its place in contemporary trends.
+Many fans now use Tamagotchi as a decorative charm for bags and backpacks, blending nostalgia with style.
+This practice reflects the current trend of “birkinification”, where luxury handbags are hyper-personalized with toys, pearls, and countless other “kawaii” details.
 It’s no surprise that companies like Bandai are capitalizing on this trend, expanding the Tamagotchi brand into new markets and collaborations.
-The perception of Tamagotchi as a perfect mix of nostalgia and innovation has led to collaborations in recent years with brands like Sanrio and a capsule collection with Max Mara.
-Thinking about it, the brand's life cycle mirrors the game itself: born, grown, died, and then reborn under a new light.
+The perception of Tamagotchi as a perfect mix of nostalgia and innovation has led in recent years to collaborations with brands like Sanrio and even a capsule collection with Max Mara.
+In a way, the brand’s life cycle mirrors the game itself: born, grown, dead, and reborn under a new light.